xu-shi-jie/xu-shi-jie.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Shijie Xu is a PhD student working on AI and Bioinformatics.
+Shijie Xu is a PhD student working on the development of machine learning methods for protein analysis.
 He is currently a member of the [Onoda Lab](https://onoda-lab.jp) at Hokkaido University.
 His research interests include AI and Bioinformatics.
 {style="text-align: justify;"}